oicr-gsi/delly/README.md

 # delly

-Delly workflow produces a set of vcf files with different types of structural variant calls: Translocation, Deletion, Inversion and Duplications It uses .bam files as input.
+The Delly workflow produces a set of vcf files with different types of structural variant calls: Translocations, Deletions, Inversions and Duplications It uses .bam files as input.
 The below graph describes the process:
 ![delly flowchart](docs/delly-wf.png)
 ### Preprocessing
-The expected inputs for the DELLY tool are library-level BAMs with distinct insert size and median.
-In most cases, this means that the BAM files will not need to be merged prior to processing.
-However, the DELLY website recommends the removal of non-unique, multi-mapped reads and marking duplicate reads.
-We may also have to realign around indels and perform base recalibration.
+The expected inputs for the DELLY tool are aligned sequence (bam format), properly sorted and indexed, with marked duplicates.
 ### Mark duplicates
-Picard Tools MarkDuplicates is used to flag reads as PCR or optical duplicates.
+Picard Tools MarkDuplicates is used to flag reads as PCR or optical duplicates and is activated be default.
+If providing bam files with duplicates marked, this can be disabled.
 ```
  java -jar MarkDuplicates.jar
  INPUT=sample.bam